riceissa/issarice.com/wiki/resolving-issues-with-the-irs.md

 July 1
 :   I asked ["Where to file Form 843 for penalties?"](http://money.stackexchange.com/questions/66856/where-to-file-form-843-for-penalties) at 9:32 PM.

+July 9
+:   Finally mailed the letter and Form 843 to the IRS.

 # External links

 Thanks to Vipul Naik for these links.